RafaelPreziaGomes/node-farm/README.md

 ## Appendix

-This website might not be fully functional as it is currently in maintenance
+This website might not be fully functional as it is currently in maintenance.